 How does the Resolution Session affect my hearing?

-Other than speeding up the hearing date (if, for example, the Resolution Session has been waived or completed promptly, and parties jointly request an advancement of the hearing date) or delaying it (if Parent declines to participate or the , the Resolution Session does not impact any later hearing.
+Other than speeding up the hearing date (if, for example, the Resolution Session has been waived or completed promptly, and parties jointly request an advancement of the hearing date) or delaying it (if Parent declines to participate or the parties agree in writing to continue with the mediation process after the 30-day resolution period) the Resolution Session does not impact the hearing, unless a parent refuses to participate and the district requests that the hearing officer dismiss the matter.

-The Hearing Officer will probably ask whether you have had a Resolution Session and whether any agreement was reached, but what happened at the Resolution Session is not considered by the Hearing Officer at a due process hearing.
+Unlike mediation, the IDEA does not provide that resolution discussions are confidential, and such discussions may be admitted in a due process hearing or civil proceeding.
+A school district may not require a confidentiality agreement as a precondition to conducting a resolution meeting.
+However, the parties can also agree to enter into a confidentiality agreement as part of their resolution agreement, should they choose to do so.
+Although Hearing Officers will not get involved in the matter until the Resolution Session is held or waived in writing, the Hearing Officer will ask, during the initial Conference Call, whether you have had a Resolution Session and whether any agreement was reached.,

-.
+IV.
 Conference Call with Hearing Officer

 Topics discussed in this section: